 - Verdict

-If you dig a little deeper, you’ll learn that Gaggia’s founder pretty much single handedly invented modern espresso preparation.
+You may already know that Gaggia’s founder pretty much single-handedly invented modern espresso preparation.
 How?
 Well, by using a car piston to create pressure for brewing.
 Now that’s the kind of dedication to coffee that I really appreciate!

 Gaggia Accademia Features